Guest post by Erika Volk

 Keep your cardio sessions short.
 Long, drawn-out cardio sessions have a tendency to stress out our bodies.
 A better choice is shorter, more intense workouts like this 20-minute interval workout.
 Several research studies have shown that PCOS responds particularly well to interval training.

 Fuel your workout.
 Eating a well-balanced meal made of unrefined, whole foods before and after your workout will help you recover and feel energized.
-Click here to get my Pre and Post Workout Nutrition guides sent to your inbox.

 The takeaway message here is listening to your body.
 Your workout program should nurture you and not punish you.
 You can’t sweat your PCOS away, but a balanced approach to exercise will help you thrive in spite of PCOS.